 You’ll be prompted to go through the PowerShell wizard and choose the settings and options you want enabled or disabled.

-Another way to download PowerShell is to go to its GitHub releases page.
-The most recent update at the time of writing is Version 7.2.3.
-Scroll down, and you’ll see a list of assets, where you can simply choose the OS you want to download for.
+Another way to download PowerShell is to go to its GitHub release page.
+The most recent update at the time of writing is Version 7.4.2.
+Scroll down, and you’ll see a list of assets, where you can simply choose the OS you want to download.